vulpivia/elysia/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-For license information of third party assets visit [CREDITS.md](https://github.com/Acid147/rpg-game/blob/master/CREDITS.md).
+Assets in the ```assets``` directory may be licensed differently.
+For licensing information of those, visit [CREDITS.md](https://github.com/Acid147/rpg-game/blob/master/CREDITS.md).